ibm-cloud-docs/vpc/backup_service_vpc_planning.md

 # Planning backups
 {: #backups-vpc-planning}

-When you plan a strategy for backing up your {{site.data.keyword.block_storage_is_short}} volumes, you might find this checklist helpful to set up and use the backup service.
+When you plan a strategy for backing up your {{site.data.keyword.block_storage_is_short}} volumes, you might find this checklist helpful to configure and use the backup service.
 {: shortdesc}

 ## Planning backups